flageval-baai/FlagEval/mCLIPEval/download.md

 ## Downloading Instructions

+* The entry file of downloading is [download.py](download.py).

+* [constants.py](download/constants.py) defines the location of dataset folder, supported dataset names and huggingface API token.

+* [utils.py](download/utils.py) implements the process of download and data preparation.

+### Parameters:

+* `--datasets` to specify the downloaded datasets, separated with ",", default to select all datasets.

+* `--root` to set up data folder.

+* `--restore` to skip downloaded datasets.

 ### Environments
 * If you do not install the recommended required packages in [Requiremnets Installation](README.md#requiremnets-installation), install the required packages for data preparation.